Sick Note for Burnout

 Receive your sick note

 Most same day.
 All by 9AM next morning.
 Delivered as a signed PDF direct to your inbox, ready to share with your employer.
+Each certificate includes the issuing doctor's GMC registration number and a unique reference number for employer verification.

 How long does it take to recover from burnout?